nivlab/nivturk/docs/cookbook/online-rejection.md

 # Online rejections

 In the event of a low quality participant (i.e. careless or inattentive responding), you may want to end an experiment early.
-This is straightforward using NivTurk by incorporating two features into your experiment.
-(Niv lab members: please see the note at the bottom of this page.)
+This is straightforward using NivTurk by incorporating two features into your experiment. (*Niv lab experimenters*: please see the note at the bottom of this page.)

 First, you can make use of the [`jsPsych.endExperiment()`](https://www.jspsych.org/core_library/jspsych-core/#jspsychendexperiment) function.
 When called, this function will end a jsPsych experiment, skipping all remaining trials in the timeline.
 One way to invoke the endExperiment option is to use the [jspsych-call-function](https://www.jspsych.org/plugins/jspsych-call-function/) plugin.
 For example, the following trial might be added to a specific point in an experiment timeline: